Peng Shuai: Sexual assault allegation and disappearance

 Peng attended a meeting with IOC officials and several events at the 2022 Winter Olympics.
 Her revelations and subsequent events remain censored within China.
 She was included in Time magazine's 100 Most Influential People of 2022, where feminist activist Lü Pin highlighted Peng's Weibo post, disappearance, and impact on the defense of women's rights against authoritarianism.

-In August 2022, WTA president David Haggerty said he had spoken to Peng and she appeared to be safe.
-In September 2022, the WTA announced that events would return to China in 2023, including the end of year finals.
+In August 2022, ITF president David Haggerty said he had spoken to Peng and she appeared to be safe.
+The WTA demanded that the Chinese government investigate Peng's report, although some tennis officials considered that request to be excessive.
+In April 2023, the WTA ended its suspension of events in China.
+It stated that although unsatisfied with the status of Peng's case, it has received reassurances from Chinese athletics bodies of Peng's and other athletes' safety, and continuing the suspension would be unfair to everyone else.
+New York Times and Guardian writers criticized the decision, which they believe was motivated by money.
+They also considered WTA's suspension to be more symbolic than substantial, because China was already experiencing lockdowns due to the COVID-19 pandemic.